anvis/GenAI/Python/Basics/06-Deque-defsultdict-counter/06-Deque-defsultdict-counter.md

 ```

 ---

 🔢 Counter: Frequency Tally
 - Purpose: Counts occurrences of hashable items.
 - Use Case: Perfect for NLP token frequency, histogram generation, or voting systems.
+- Best for counting occurrences of items.
+It provides methods like most_common and supports arithmetic operations.

 Counter is a subclass of dict designed for counting hashable objects.
 It stores elements as dictionary keys and their counts as dictionary values.